cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-cast.md

 :   The name of the target data type of the cast.

 funcname(argtype [, ...])
 :   The function used to perform the cast.
 The function name may be schema-qualified.
-If it is not, Greenplum Database looks for the function in the schema search path.
+If it is not, Cloudberry Database looks for the function in the schema search path.
 The function's result data type must match the target type of the cast.

 :   Cast implementation functions may have one to three arguments.
 The first argument type must be identical to or binary-coercible from the cast's source type.
 The second argument, if present, must be type `integer`; it receives the type modifier associated with the destination type, or `-1` if there is none.
 The third argument, if present, must be type `boolean`; it receives `true` if the cast is an explicit cast, `false` otherwise.
 The SQL specification demands different behaviors for explicit and implicit casts in some cases.
 This argument is supplied for functions that must implement such casts.
 It is not recommended that you design your own data types this way.